No-local-broadcasting theorem for non-signalling behaviours and assemblages: Introduction

 \section{Introduction}

 Among the many no-go theorems in quantum information theory, it is fair to assume that the most famous are the no-cloning and the no-broadcasting theorems.
-Broadly speaking, the no-cloning theorem states that there is no universal quantum cloning machine that can always create two exact copies from unknown states $\rho$ \cite{wooters1982nocloning}.
-To a certain extent, the no-broadcasting result can be thought of as a generalization of the no-cloning theorem.
-In general lines, the impossibility of broadcasting quantum information can be seen as a fundamental limit, a statement showing that there is no universal quantum channel such that given an unknown quantum state $\rho$, it produces a bipartite quantum state whose either marginal coincides with the original state $\rho$ \cite{barnum1996nobroadcast, PhysRevLett.100.210502}.
+Broadly speaking, the no-cloning theorem states that there is no universal quantum cloning machine that can always create two exact independent copies ($\rho\otimes\rho$) from unknown states $\rho$ \cite{wooters1982nocloning}.
+To a certain extent, the no-broadcasting result can be thought of as a generalisation of the no-cloning theorem.
+It says that there is no universal quantum channel such that, given an unknown input quantum state $\rho$, it outputs a bipartite quantum state whose either marginal coincides with the original state $\rho$ \cite{barnum1996nobroadcast, PhysRevLett.100.210502}.
+One might read this impossibility of broadcasting quantum information as a fundamental limit to informational tasks.
 An even stronger formulation of the no-broadcasting theorem states that given two non-commuting quantum states $\rho_1$ and $\rho_2$, there is no quantum channel that could broadcast both of them \cite{barnum1996nobroadcast}.

-No-cloning and no-broadcasting play a vital role in fields such as quantum cryptography, as they show that eavesdroppers are unable to perfectly copy unknown quantum information \cite{BB84,gisin2002quantumcryptography,pirandola2020advances} transmitted between two sites.
-Additionally, these no-go theorems together with the Heisenberg uncertainty principle can be used to obtain a limit to the amount of information an agent can learn from a single copy of a quantum state \cite{wilde2013quantum}.
+No-cloning and no-broadcasting play a vital role in fields such as quantum cryptography, as they show that eavesdroppers are unable to perfectly copy unknown quantum information transmitted between two sites \cite{BB84,gisin2002quantumcryptography,pirandola2020advances}.
+Additionally, these no-go theorems together with the Heisenberg uncertainty principle can be used to obtain a limit to the amount of information an agent can learn from a single copy of a quantum state \cite{nielsen2000quantum, massar1995optimal}.

-Following the earlier results, a generalized no-broadcasting theorem was demonstrated for any non-classical finite-dimensional probabilistic model satisfying a no-signalling criterion \cite{barnum2008generalized}.
-Therefore, it can be said, that the impossibility put forward by the standard versions of the no-broadcasting theorem is not distinctive to quantum theory, as it is also present in broader non-classical theories as well.
+Following the earlier results, a generalised no-broadcasting theorem was demonstrated for any non-classical, finite-dimensional probabilistic model satisfying a no-signalling criterion \cite{barnum2008generalized}.
+Therefore, it can be said that the impossibility put forward by the standard versions of the no-broadcasting theorem is not distinctive to quantum theory, as it is also present in broader non-classical theories as well \cite{jokinen2024nobroad}.